How do mourning memories work?

 For some people, these memories may seem a little morbid.
 But in fact, they help a lot, especially those who are better able to cope with grief and goodbye.

-Honoring those who are gone is a beautiful way to keep the person’s memory alive and, of course, to say goodbye correctly.
+Honoring those who are gone is a splendid way to keep the person’s memory alive and, of course, to say goodbye correctly.
 That helps to understand better what is going on and makes that moment more symbolic.

 The tributes paid at these times help to deal with these feelings better – and even make the person feel that they are saying goodbye in an appropriate manner and keeping the memory and remembrance of the one who left.

 Thus, these “saints” must have some relationship with the personality, preferences, and tastes of the deceased.
-The more personalized the tribute is, the better it will be for those who stay, fondly remember the dead and even special moments they lived together, making the occasion a little less painful.
+The more personalized the tribute is, the better it will be for those who stay, fondly remember the dead and even special moments they lived together, making the occasion a little less depressing.

 The written part of the tribute can also be personalized, written by the family members themselves, or even using a passage from a song or poem related to the personality or the hobbies of those who left or even to the Bible more religious ones.